 15. Stock up on packing material for the kitchen.

 Consider packing everyday dishes, bakeware, Tupperware, and silverware separately.
-Crumpled newspaper, bubble wrap or corrugated cardboard will help prevent your fragile items from breaking, but just about anything can be used to pack breakable items.
+These items may be breakable or easily scratched if crammed in a box with little wiggle room.
+Crumpled newspaper, bubble wrap, or corrugated cardboard will help prevent your fragile items from breaking, but just about anything can be used to pack breakable items.
 Utilize dish towels and even paper plates to create buffers.

-Remember, crystal, china, ceramics, and keepsakes need to be carefully packed with lots of padding.
-Pack these items in smaller boxes with appropriate packing materials and labeled as fragile.
+Remember, crystal, fine china, ceramics, and keepsakes must be carefully packed with lots of padding.
+Pack these items in smaller boxes with appropriate packing materials labeled as fragile.

-Take care of anything that has the potential to spill.
-For instance, a shampoo bottle that seems tightly sealed outside of a box can somehow magically figure out a way to ooze over all your other belongings.
+Throughout the packing process, take care of anything that has the potential to spill.
+For instance, a shampoo bottle that seems tightly sealed outside a box can magically figure out a way to ooze over all your other belongings.
 In this case, keep all toiletries and liquids separate from dry items.
-Also, consider using plastic wrap as an additional seal between the bottle and the lid.
+Plastic bags, tote bags, and grocery bags work well here.
+Use plastic wrap as an additional seal between the bottle and the lid.

 17. Use straws to keep jewelry from knotting.

-Avoid knotted, tangled and broken jewelry by taking extra care of these items.
-Place your necklaces through straws to keep the chain from tangling, or lay them flat on a small towel and roll it up.
-Use a plastic pill case to organize and transport your extra small jewelry like rings and earrings.
-Consider keeping these valuables with you and not on a moving truck.
+Avoid knotted, tangled, and broken jewelry by taking extra care of these items.
+When packing jewelry for a move, place your necklaces through straws to keep the chain from tangling, or lay them flat on a small towel and roll it up.
+Use a plastic pill case or travel organizer to transport extra small jewelry like rings and earrings you don’t wear every day.
+It’s also good to consider keeping these valuables with you and not on a moving truck.

 1. Create a game plan.

-To avoid a hassle, make sure you have someone who can direct the movers on moving day.
-This person needs to determine which items need to be moved first, and which items can be loaded into your new home last.
-Having a general direction and someone who can take charge can save you time on moving day, which will, in turn, save you money if you’re using professional movers.
+To avoid a hassle, make sure you have someone at your new home who can direct the movers on a moving day.
+This person needs to determine where furniture should be placed, which items must be moved first, and which items can be loaded into your new home last.
+Having a general direction and someone who can take charge can save you time on a moving day, saving you money if you’re using professional movers.

-It might seem counter-intuitive, but moving fast means taking your time.
-Don’t rush throwing things onto the moving truck without thought behind it.
-This mistake could be timely if things get damaged or something is forgotten.
+It might seem counter-intuitive, but moving quickly and efficiently means taking your time.
+Please don’t throw things onto the moving truck without any thought.
+This mistake could be timely if items get damaged, or something is forgotten.
 You’ll also feel a lot more stress if you’re rushing around.
-Be diligent but don’t rush.
+Be diligent, but don’t rush!

 We hope these moving tips help steer your move in the right direction.
-Are there any tried-and-true moving tips that we missed?
-Let us know in the comments below!
+Are there any tried-and-true moving day tips or packing hacks that we missed?
+Let us know by sharing with us on social media!